 Millions of Americans apply for SSI each year, but about two-thirds (2/3) of them are denied.
 Some are denied for improperly filling the applications and others for submitting incomplete forms.
 A few denials are wrongful and could be easily reinstated when you request reconsideration.

 Denial can be discouraging, and many people give up on trying again.
 An appeal offers a chance to fight for better outcomes and get the SSI benefits you deserve.
-Aggressive Tampa Bay criminal and injury attorneys can explain everything you need to know and offer guidance.
+Aggressive Tampa Bay injury attorneys can explain everything you need to know and offer guidance.

 When Can I Appeal an SSA Decision?

 If you are not happy with the SSA response to your SSI application, you have to appeal within 60 days.
 The count begins the day you receive notice of denial.
 However, an additional five (5) days might be allowed to factor in the days possibly taken to mail the response.

 Delays past the 60 days deadline don’t always mean that you won’t be able to file the appeal.
 You could submit a “good cause” statement and explain the circumstances that led to the late filing of the appeal.
 For instance, a medical emergency could be a valid reason.

 An appeal might be necessary if you believe that: